 The Maritime Resource Name syntax allows a context dependant representation of identifiers.

-Inside the database or system of a national Aids to Navigation provider, the data format of the identifier of an AtoN does not need to to be modified, because the context is known.
+Inside the database or system of a national Aids to Navigation provider, the data format of the identifier of an AtoN does not need to be modified, because the context is known.

-In the US AtoN database, the AtoN with national ID ‘1234.5’ is well known, but when communicating information about this AtoN to an external stakeholder, the MRN can be used as a ‘wrapper’ or a prefix to the national identifier, making the identifier universally understood and unique:
+In the US AtoN database, the AtoN with national ID ‘1234.5’ is well known, but when communicating information about this AtoN to an external stakeholder, the MRN can be used as a ‘wrapper’ or a namespace prefix to the national identifier, making the identifier universally understood and unique:

 urn:mrn:iala:aton:us:1234.5